Skip to main content

 Alice Agogino - Professor, Mechanical Engineering

-Status: Current Term Now Closed Weekly Hours: to be negotiated Location: On Campus
+Status: Open Weekly Hours: to be negotiated Location: On Campus

 Description: Squishy robots are rapidly deployable mobile sensing robots for disaster rescue, remote monitoring and space exploration.
 Our emergent technologies are at the fusion of robotics, mobile sensing, machine learning, big data fusion and smart IoT (Internet of Things).
-Our first target market is the HazMat and CBRNE (Chemical, biological...
+Our first target market was the HazMat and CBRNE (Chemical, biological...

 Engineering, Design & Technologies Social Sciences

-Robotic Sensors for Emergency Response and Industry
+Robotic Sensors for Emergency and Early Detection & Characterization of Methane leaks

 Alice Agogino - Professor, Mechanical Engineering

-Status: Full- no new appr needed Weekly Hours: to be negotiated Location: On Campus
+Status: Open Weekly Hours: to be negotiated Location: On Campus

 Squishy robots are rapidly deployable mobile sensing robots for disaster rescue, remote monitoring and space exploration.
 Our emergent technologies are at the fusion of robotics, mobile sensing, machine learning, big data fusion and smart IoT (Internet of Things).
 This semester we will focus on smart sensor robots for early detection...